dialt0ne/graphite-omnibus/README.md

 [This whinge](https://twitter.com/supersheep/status/509332504269299712).

-Also, if rolling out a federated graphite cluster, its a good idea to have the whole gluster be consistent.
+Also, if rolling out a federated graphite cluster, its a good idea to have the whole cluster be consistent.

 ## Note